 You can, within a total period of three years, enter into a maximum of three consecutive employment contracts for a definite period of time with the employee.
 If this is followed by a fourth contract, this fourth contract will automatically be considered to be an employment contract for an indefinite period of time.
-Also, if the total period of three years is exceeded, the temporary contract automatically turns into a contract for an indefinite period of time.
+Also, if the total period of three years is exceeded, the temporary contract automatically turns into a contract for an indefinite period of time, even if this is only the second temporary contract.
 This does not apply if there is an interruption of more than six months between two contracts, during which period the employee neither has an employment contract with you nor works for you through an employment agency.